 - Identify areas where your organization can improve.

-The process may seem demanding but today’s tech market offers enough tools helping improve safety in the workplace through training, from go-to mobile apps and automated test assessments to certificate approvals.
+The process may seem demanding but today’s tech market offers enough tools helping improve safety in the workplace through training, from go-to safety training apps and automated test assessments to certificate approvals.

 5. Maintain a Clean Workplace